Detailed VorpX Review (2019 version)

 Although it may not have been a problem for some, the others may have wanted for everything to work correctly from the get-go, because sometimes we don’t want to waste time searching for articles on how to set everything up.
-I know the pain because I’ve written countless of posts on vorpX settings and it’s annoying to search information that is so scattered all over the internet.
+I know the pain because I’ve written countless posts on vorpX settings and it’s annoying to search for information that is so scattered all over the internet.

 That is how DirectVR was born.
 DirectVR automatically changes resolution, FOV, and various game settings to make sure that you get the best VR experience.

 Simplicity is always a welcome sight, and seeing it in VorpX reassures me that it’s truly a useful and regularly updated program that everyone should get.

 Speaking of updates, here is the updated list of all the games it supports: